cmu-jsa/hayane/README.md

 ## Hayane
 ![Logo](https://github.com/cmu-jsa/hayane/blob/main/public/logo.png) <br/>
 Developed by Arnaud Avondet, Joey Wildman, Yuma Matsuoka, and Kent Shibata for Tartanhacks 2021.
-Hayane ("Early to Bed" in Japanese) is a companionship website that allows users to set a status in their virtual dorm to either studying, sleeping, or vibing.
-Students can join and leave the dorm on their own.
-Students get to see their fellow friends' statuses and build a sense of community no matter where they are.
-The app also encourages healthy sleeping habits by showing when students are "sleeping" as a form of peer motivation.
+Hayane ("Early to Bed" in Japanese) is a companionship website that allows users to build camradarie with others through proximity developed like living together in a dorm.
+Students set a status in their virtual dorm to either studying, sleeping, or vibing, and can see their dormmate's statuses to build a sense of community no matter where they are.
+Students can join and leave their community dorm on their own.
+Additionally, Hayane promotes healthy sleeping habits by showing when students are "sleeping" as a form of peer motivation.

 ## Showcases